Hairy cell leukemia: Epidemiology

-HCL is more common in men, with the male to female distribution is 4 to 1, and the median age at diagnosis is age 55-60.
+HCL is more common in men, with the male-to-female ratio being 4 to 1, and the median age at diagnosis is 55-60.
 It does not occur in children.
 The incidence in the United States and Europe is 0.28-0.3 cases per 100,000, and the prevalence is 3 cases per 100,000people in Europe.
-It is less common in Africa, the Middle East and Asia.
+It is less common in Africa, the Middle East, and Asia.

 It does not appear to be hereditary, although rare familial cases that suggest a predisposition have been reported, usually showing a common Human Leukocyte Antigen (HLA) type.

 Research directions

 The Hairy Cell Leukemia Consortium was founded in 2008 to address researchers' concerns about the long-term future of research on the disease.

-In 2013 the Hairy Cell Leukemia Foundation was created when the Hairy Cell Leukemia Consortium and the Hairy Cell Leukemia Research Foundation joined.
+In 2013, the Hairy Cell Leukemia Foundation was created when the Hairy Cell Leukemia Consortium and the Hairy Cell Leukemia Research Foundation joined.
 The HCLF is dedicated to improving outcomes for patients and advancing research into HCL.

 Three immunotoxin drugs have been studied in patients at the NIH National Cancer Institute in the U.S.: BL22, HA22 and LMB-2.
 All of these protein-based drugs combine part of an anti-B cell antibody with a bacterial toxin to kill the cells on internalization.
 BL22 and HA22 attack a common protein called CD22, which is present on hairy cells and healthy B cells.
 LMB-2 attacks a protein called CD25, which is not present in HCL-variant, so LMB-2 is only useful for patients with classic HCL.
 HA-22, now renamed moxetumomab pasudotox, is being studied in patients with relapsed hairy cell leukemia.

 Other clinical trials are studying the effectiveness of cladribine followed by rituximab in eliminating residual hairy cells that remain after treatment by cladribine or pentostatin.
 It is not currently known if the elimination of such residual cells will result in more durable remissions.

 The major remaining research questions are identifying the cause of HCL and determining what prevents hairy cells from maturing normally.